All Episodes

 It's an idiot.

-The wildebeest is an idiot.
+The Wildebeest is an idiot.

-Excuse me, in the run-up to the 2012 election, when Obama's inner circle insisted that he needed the former president's support to win.
+Anyway, the animosity came to a head in the run-up to the 2012 election when Obama's inner circle insisted that he needed the former president's support to win.

 So Obama finally telephoned Bill Clinton in September 2011, invited him out for a round of golf.

-Just wouldn't do it.
+I just wouldn't do it.

-Not if I really hated them.
+Not if I really hated him.

 I've had two successors since I left the White House, Bush and Obama.